 Lindsay Swann: “Cost of materials plus good hourly rate.”

-Sara Swanson: "Materials, overheads (this is always tricky to calculate especially if you work from home, marketing/listing fees then I add usually 2.5 times which is standard retail uplift, well it used to be anyway!
-I do think it is important to alter your prices sometimes to suit your market but you shouldn't do it too much as customers might see your products elsewhere and see you have changed the prices!"
+Sara Swanson: “Materials, overheads, marketing/listing fees, then I add usually 2.5 times which is standard retail uplift.
+I do think it is important to alter your prices sometimes to suit your market but you shouldn't do it too much as customers might see your products elsewhere and see you have changed the prices.”